Health and Social Care

 The objectives of this qualification are to:

-Learners should be over the age of 19 at the start of the academic year.
+Learners must be aged 19 years or over at the start of the academic year (31st August).

 This course is delivered purely online with digital content.
 Upon enrolment Learners are sent login details for our e-assessor system where they will access all course materials including workbooks and questions.
 Learners will also submit all work via this system which will then be marked by an Assessor and feedback provided.